 According to Netflix watching TV shows or movies uses about 1 GB of data per hour for each stream of standard definition video, and up to 3 GB per hour for each stream of HD video.
 If data caps or bandwidth limits are an issue, data usage settings can be adjusted.

-In the third quarter of 2017, Netflix reported 109.25 million streaming subscribers worldwide.
-Of these subscribers, 52.77 million were from the United States.
+In the third quarter of 2017 Netflix reported 109.25 million streaming subscribers worldwide with 52.77 million from the US.
+Latest figures in 2026 estimate 280 million subscribers with 66 million from the US.

-To provide this service, it currently uses tens of thousands of Amazon Web Servers
+To provide this service it uses over 100,000 Amazon Web Servers

 ** End of Page